Japan · Income · 2024 data

 Income distribution in Japan

 Each bar is a slice of Japan households.
-The dashed lines mark the median and the top 10%.
+The cyan marker shows where you sit; the threshold flags below mark the median, top 10% and top 1%.

 What the numbers actually say